katkoenders/Python-Homework/README.md

 # python-challenge
-Code is ude to analyze financial records and poll data.
+Code is analyzing financial records and poll data.